 Additional desirable selection criteria specific to this project:

 - Experience in public health, health promotion, and/or evaluation

 There is a three-step application process:

-- Contact the Primary Supervisor, A/Prof Verity Cleland, if you have any questions about the project; and
+- Contact the Primary Supervisor, A/Prof Verity Cleland to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.

 - As part of your application, you will be required to submit a covering letter, a CV including 2 x referees and your project research proposal.